tochalid/CarND-LaneLines-P1/writeup_template.md

 The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on your work in a written report (pls see following)

 [//]: # (Image References)